IvoVellekoop/wavesim_py/docs/source/index_latex.rst

-Wavesim - A Python package for wave propagation simulation
+WaveSim - A Python package for wave propagation simulation
 ==========================================================

 .. toctree::